MANAGING THE IMPACT OF COVID-19

 The resulting impact on financial reporting will be significant.
 To help you navigate and manage the impact on your charity’s reporting, we summarise some key areas for Trustees and Management to consider.

 Charities are encouraged to disclose the implication of COVID-19 in their annual reports.
 To assist with this, we have taken the Financial Reporting Lab of the FRC’s helpful guide for companies - which suggested that company reports should address the five key concerns investors may have – and adapted it for larger charities preparing annual reports under the SORP.
 We also include guidance on some of the accounting issues which may arise.

-Many charities will include in their risk report the implications of a no deal brexit and of future waves of COVID-19.
-Our own research suggests that businesses consider the a second-wave of COVID-19 as a bigger threat to their existence than a no-deal Brexit, although clearly the advent of a vaccine rollout may affect that view.
+Many charities will include in their risk report the implications of a no-deal Brexit and of future waves of COVID-19.
+Our own research suggests that businesses consider a second-wave of COVID-19 as a bigger threat to their existence than a no-deal Brexit, although clearly the advent of a vaccine rollout may affect that view.
 However, with this no-deal outcome on the horizon, charities should not neglect to prepare for Brexit, to ensure operational networks and supplier agreements remain resilient post-1 January.

 As with all things COVID-19 related, things are fast moving.
 We will update our guidance periodically as relevant announcements, guidance, experience and best practice emerges.